PdroBastos/backend-challenge/README.md

 # Your Goal

  **TTS API**</br>
-Your goal is to build a simple API that has post object CRUD.
-The user should be able to Create an object that holds: title, sub-title and the text itself.
+Your goal is to build a simple API that will provide CRUD for a Post object.
+The user should be able to create an object that holds: title, sub-title and the text.
 And then should be able to read, update or delete this object.
 The user should also be able to get the text as audio.
 (The application must request to an external API to transform text in audio, store the audio file and if requested return the audio).

 The application must have a simple authentication system.